Spontaneous magnetic field and disorder effects in BaPtAs_1-x_Sb_x_ with honeycomb network: Results

 \section{Results}

 Figure 2(a) shows typical ZF-$\mu$SR time spectra of BaPtAs$_{1-x}$Sb$_x$ with $x=1.0$(\#1).
 The overall behavior of the muon-spin relaxation is Gaussian-like, indicating the dominant contribution of the nuclear spins.
 It is found that the relaxation at 0.3 and 0.5 K below $T_{\rm c}$ is slightly but clearly faster than that at $T_{\rm c} = 1.7$ K, suggesting that the internal magnetic field at the muon site increases in the SC state.
-LF-$\mu$SR at LF $= 5$ mT below $T_{\rm c}$ showed that the internal magnetic field had no fluctuating component and therefore it was the quasi-static magnetism.
+LF-$\mu$SR at LF $= 5$ mT below $T_{\rm c}$ shown in Fig. 2(b) reveals flat spectrum above $\sim 1 \mu$s~\cite{LF}, suggesting that the internal magnetic field has no fluctuating component and therefore it is the quasi-static magnetism.

 To obtain detailed information on the internal magnetic field, the spectra were analyzed using the following Equation (1),